Vasily Anisimoff: Biography

 Vasily Anisimovich Anisimoff (alias, né Vasily Onisimovich Afanasiev), the youngest child in the family of protopriest Father Onesimus (Onesimus Afanasiev), was born in 1878 in the remote village of Apanasovo-Tamashi of Kazan province (now Kazan region), where his father, a graduate of the Saint Petersburg Theological seminary, had been sent in the early 1870s to serve as the Dean of the local church.

 Vasily Anisimoff entered the Kazan Pedagogical Seminary and, in 1898, successfully passed the examination for the title of magister.
 In 1905, Anisimoff graduated from the Kazan Teachers Institute (now Tatar State University of Humanities and Education).

 During the years of study at the Kazan Teachers Institute, about mid-1902, he accepted the program and joined the social democratic movement which was spreading in the Saratov and Kazan provinces.
-Whilst being a teacher at Kuznetsky mining school, on 6th of February 1907 he becomes a member of the II State Duma from the Saratov province.
+Whilst being a teacher at Kuznetsky mining school, on 6 February 1907 he becomes a member of the II State Duma from the Saratov province.

 Vasily Anisimoff was a strong supporter of the Democratic element in the Social Democratic movement and as a result, while being a member of the Committee of the Social Democratic faction, he also joined Mensheviks.
 Vasily Anisimoff actively worked as a member of the Food Commission and the Commission for Public Education.
-In 1907, he was elected as a delegate to the 5th Congress of the RSDLP, which was held from April 30 to May 19, 1907 in London.
+In 1907, he was elected as a delegate to the 5th Congress of the RSDLP, which was held from 30 April to 19 May 1907 in London.

-After the dissolution of the II State Duma by the decision of the special presence of the Senate on December 1, 1907, Vasily Anisimoff became one of 16 deputies from the Social Democrats, the issuance of which the government demanded on the eve of the dissolution of the State Duma, and sentenced to 5 years in a Russian penal colony.
+After the dissolution of the II State Duma by the decision of the special presence of the Senate on 1 December 1907, Vasily Anisimoff became one of 16 deputies from the Social Democrats, the issuance of which the government demanded on the eve of the dissolution of the State Duma, and sentenced to 5 years in a Russian penal colony.

 Vasily Anisimoff served his sentence in St. Petersburg transit prison, then Alexandrskaya katorjnaya prison in Irkutsk province.

 Whilst being sentenced, Vasily Anisimoff contributes to the Siberian legal Social-Democratic press.
 In 1916, in Chita he was elected as the Secretary of the TRANS-Baikal Association of cooperatives that was under the influence of Social-Democratic ideas.